KivalEvan/BeatSaber-MapCheck/README.md

 ### Installing

-Clone or fork the project and install dependencies with `yarn`.
+Clone or fork the project and install dependencies with `npm` or `yarn`.

 ### Deploying

-Run the development server with `yarn run dev`, the URL will be given in the CLI.
+Run the development server with `npm dev`, the URL will be given in the CLI.

-To run the app locally, `yarn run build` for the first time setup, then `yarn run serve` to run the server.
+To run the app locally, `npm build` for the first time setup, then `npm serve` to run the server.

-## Contributing
+### Contributing

 If you wish to contribute, do follow the guidelines.
 Make pull request for feature addition/enhancement/fix or create an issue if you encounter error/problem or want an improvement.

-### Guidelines
+#### Guidelines

 -  File names shall use camel case.
 -  Use formatting standard given in prettier config.
 -  Top-level function must use regular function.
 -  Use `dev` branch as base for new development/branch.
 -  No other third-dependencies unless absolutely necessary.
 -  Avoid circular imports.

 Any beatmap related has to be done in
 [Beat Saber Deno](https://github.com/KivalEvan/BeatSaber-Deno) repository